William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Tom Presterne 1913 Harborne Once Upon a Time

 There were a number of nailmasters in the Harborne area including the Rutters, father and son.
-John Rutter of Camomile Green and his son, Thomas of Camomile House are variously listed in directories of the mid-19th century as farmers and/ ot nail manufacturors.
-However, from the middle of the 19th century nail-making as a cottage industry was in decline being overtaken by industrial-scale production.
+John Rutter of Camomile Green and his son, Thomas of Camomile House are variously listed in directories of the mid-19th century as farmers and nail manufacturers.
+From the middle of the 19th century nail-making as a cottage industry was in decline being overtaken by industrial-scale production.

 For 19th-century Ordnance Survey maps of Birmingham go to British History Online.